iauns/cpm/README.rst

   #endif

-Remember that you are in charge of naming these module's namespace definitions.
-It is all based on the first argument in your call to CPM_AddModule.
+Remember that you are in charge of naming these module's namespace definitions as the name is based on the first argument in your call to CPM_AddModule.
 Also be sure to place your calls to CPM_AddModule before your call to CPM_Finish.
 The ``# Include any modules here...`` section mentioned in the first snippet indicates where you should place calls to ``CPM_AddModule`` and ``CPM_AddExternal``.